 Mr. Stanski previously served as chief financial officer of Fluor Corporation.

-Mr. Stanski’s career with KBR began in 1995.
-While at KBR, he held various positions with progressive responsibility.
-While with KBR, Mr. Stanski served as senior vice president and chief financial officer, overseeing the tax, treasury, accounting, information technologies, and real estate services departments.
+Mr. Stanski's career with KBR began in 1995 and included a series of positions with progressively increasing responsibility.
+He served as senior vice president and chief financial officer, overseeing the tax, treasury, accounting, information technologies, and real estate services departments.
 He also was vice president of Strategic Planning and vice president of Shared Services.

-Before joining KBR, he held management and director positions at companies such as Westinghouse Electric Corporation and Sygnetron Protection Systems.
-His accomplishments included the restructuring of finance and administrative functions to be aligned more closely with organizational strategies, as well as maximizing workforce cost effectiveness at foreign subsidiaries.
+Before joining KBR, Mr. Stanski held management and director positions at companies such as Westinghouse Electric Corporation and Sygnetron Protection Systems.
+His accomplishments included restructuring finance and administrative functions to be aligned more closely with organizational strategies and also maximizing workforce cost-effectiveness at foreign subsidiaries.

-In addition to his industry career, between 1988 and 1995, Mr. Stanski designed and taught courses in federal government accounting, finance, contracting, and administration in the master's program of The Johns Hopkins University.
+In addition to his career in industry, between 1988 and 1995 Mr. Stanski designed and taught courses in federal government accounting, finance, contracting, and administration in the master's program of Johns Hopkins University.

-Mr. Stanski received a bachelor of science degree from Towson University and a master of administrative science degree from The Johns Hopkins University.
+Mr. Stanski received a Bachelor of Science degree from Towson University and a Master of Administrative Science degree from Johns Hopkins University.